Jira Server (On-Premise)

 3. Kindly ensure that you have selected Jira Internal Directory from the dropdown while creating the user.

 If you have chosen the Automatic mode while configuring Jira Server then you need not do anything.
 Any incident triggered for the selected service will automatically create an issue in the selected Jira project with the configured issue type.

-If the chosen mode is Manual, follow the below steps to create a ticket in Jira.
+If the chosen mode is Manual, follow the below steps to create a issue in Jira.

-- Open the incident in Squadcast and click on More Actions button.
+(1) Open the incident in Squadcast and click on More Actions button

-- Select Jira Server action and click on Create a ticket in Jira button.
+(2) Select Jira Server action and click on Create a issue in Jira button

-A ticket will be created in the selected Jira project with the configured issue type and this action will be recorded in the incident timeline with a hyperlink to the created Jira ticket.
+An issue will be created in the selected Jira project with the configured issue type and this action will be recorded in the incident timeline with a hyperlink to the created Jira issue.

 Similarly, if there was an error in creating a ticket in Jira, it will be reflected in the Incident Timeline.

 Ensure to check the permissions associated with Squadcast user.
 To do this, go to System > Admin Helper > Permission Helper.
 Choose Squadcast in the User drop down and validate if permissions - Browse Project, Create Issue, Transition Issue, Resolve Issue exist.
 If not, then add these permissions to the user group that Squadcast user is a part of.
 This information can be checked under System > User Management.

 Using Tags to configure Jira Project and Issue Priority